information

 Parks Director Adena Long has directed staff to conduct a joint renaming process for “A” Park and Wilson Outdoor Pool, following the PP&R Policy for Naming of Parks, Natural Areas, Recreational Facilities, and Regional Trails (“Naming Policy”).

 An ad hoc committee has been appointed by Director Long to review naming suggestions from the community following the process outlined in the Naming Policy.
-The committee will make a recommendation for new names for A Park and Wilson Outdoor Pool to Director Long and Parks Commissioner Carmen Rubio for their approval.
+The committee has made a recommendation of Ida B. Wells-Burnett Outdoor Pool as the new name for Wilson Pool, and this recommendation was accepted in December 2022 by Director Long and Commissioner Carmen Rubio.

 Naming Committee Members | Miembros Del Comité De Nombramiento